(Formerly known as autoimmune hemolytic anemia or AIHA)

 If minimal response at all is seen with corticosteroids, supplementation with stronger immune suppressive agents is necessary.
 The most common medication used in this case is azathioprine.
 This is a serious drug reserved for serious diseases.
 Please follow the link above to read more about specific side effects, concerns, etc.

 Cyclosporine is an immune-modulator, made popular by organ transplantation technology.
-It has the advantage over the two above medications of not being suppressive to the bone marrow cells.
+It has the advantage over other medications of not being suppressive to the bone marrow cells.
 It has been a promising adjunctive medication in IMHA but may be prohibitively expensive for larger dogs.

 Mycophenolate mofetil is another emerging immune suppressive medication that might be prescribed.
 The goals of these additional medications is similar: to provide extra immune suppression and to reduce the necessary dose of steroid, thus mitigating the steroid side effects.